Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix

-While the work of Zhang and Tan \cite{Zhang2021} resolves the question of efficient exact recovery even for general HSBMs, the result assumes that the hypergraph is fully observed.
-Motivated by \cite{Kim2018, Lee2020}, we instead consider exact community recovery given only the \emph{similarity matrix} of the hypergraph. \begin{definition}[\textbf{Similarity Matrix}] Let $G = ([n], E)$ be a hypergraph on $n$ vertices.
+While the work of \cite{Zhang2021} resolves the question of poly-time exact recovery even for general HSBMs, the algorithm uses the full hypergraph information.
+Unfortunately, storing the full hypergraph information can be prohibitively expensive; in the regime where $p_n, q_n = \Theta(1)$, it requires $\Theta(n^d)$ space.
+A natural question arises: is there some other way of storing the hypergraph information which uses less space than storing the full information, while still being powerful enough for exact recovery?
+One candidate information model is the so-called \emph{similarity matrix}. \begin{definition}[\textbf{Similarity Matrix}] Let $G = ([n], E)$ be a hypergraph on $n$ vertices.
 The similarity matrix of $G$ is the zero-diagonal matrix $W$ whose entries are

-for $i \neq j$.
-In other words, $W_{ij}$ counts the number of edges which contain both $i$ and $j$.
-We also write $W = \mathcal{S}(G)$ to define the similarity matrix transformation. \end{definition} Suppose $G \sim \hsbm(d, n, \alpha, \beta)$, and we observe $W = \mathcal{S}(G)$.
-Given only the restricted information present in $W$, when is it possible to recover the communities exactly?
-Kim et al. \cite[Theorem 3]{Kim2018} determined the information-theoretic threshold for exact recovery given $W = \mathcal{S}(G)$.
-Letting

-exact recovery given $W$ is not possible if $I(d, \alpha, \beta) < 1$.
-Again, the optimal estimator corresponds to solving a min-bisection problem \cite{Kim2018}.
-Therefore, Kim et. al. \cite{Kim2018} additionally proposed a semidefinite programming (SDP) relaxation, showing that it succeeds in exact recovery if $I_{\text{SDP}}(d, \alpha, \beta) > 1$, where Note that $I_{\text{SDP}}(d, \alpha, \beta) > I(d, \alpha, \beta)$ for $d \geq 3$; see Figure \ref{fig:phase-transition} for an illustration.
-The authors conjectured that the SDP algorithm is optimal; i.e. it succeeds whenever $I(d,\alpha, \beta) > 1$ \cite[Conjecture 1.2]{Kim2018}.
-Our first main contribution is to confirm this conjecture.
-We note that there has been some follow-up work on community recovery from the similarity matrix \cite{Lee2020, cole2020exact}, but to our knowledge we are the first to resolve \cite[Conjecture 1.2]{Kim2018}.